ibm-cloud-docs/satellite/ts-storage-namespace-terminating.md

 Take the following steps to remove the resources and the namespace.
 {: tsResolve}

-Do not delete or patch the resource finalizers in the `kube-system` namespace.
+Do not patch or delete resource finalizers in the `kube-system` namespace.
 {: important}

 1. Get the namespace that is stuck in `Terminating` status.
 Make a note of the resources that are listed in the `message: 'Some resources are remaining:` section.